Sugarloaf Key Bat Tower: History

 The tower was built in 1929 by Richter Clyde Perky, a fish lodge owner, to control the mosquito problem in the Lower Keys.
 However, when the bats were put in, they supposedly flew away, never to return.
 The tower was built from plans purchased from a Charles Campbell of Texas, an early pioneer of bat studies.
 The Hygiostatic Bat Roost, as Campbell called it, was intended to be a roost for bats that would eat the mosquitoes which spread malaria.
-According to at least some local folklore, the Skunk ape was responsible for some early damage to the structure and for driving off some of the bats.
+According to at least some local folklore, the skunk ape was responsible for some early damage to the structure and for driving off some of the bats.

 Today

 Two Campbell bat towers are still standing (out of an original fourteen worldwide) in the United States: one in Comfort, Texas; and one at the Shangri-La Gardens in Orange, Texas.
 At least one of the Texas towers has been internally reconstructed so that bats currently roost in it.
-The ruins of a fourth Campbell tower, in Temple Terrace, Florida, burned in 1979 and now consists of the concrete base and legs.
+The ruins of a fourth Campbell tower, in Temple Terrace, Florida, burned in 1979 and now consist of the concrete base and legs.
 Temple Terrace is in the process of rebuilding their 1924 tower.
 The Sugarloaf Bat Tower was toppled over on September 10, 2017, in the devastating winds of Hurricane Irma.
-It has not yet been decided whether it will be repaired or re-erected.
+As of October 2017, it had not yet been decided whether it will be repaired or re-erected.